 “Altria is the ideal partner for Cronos Group, providing the resources and expertise we need to meaningfully accelerate our strategic growth.” — Cronos Group Chairman, President, and CEO Mike Gorenstein, in a press release

-Altria has seen its stocks consistently drop in recent years as the popularity of cigarettes and tobacco and general has diminished.
+Altria has seen its stocks consistently drop in recent years as the popularity of cigarettes and tobacco in general has diminished.

 “Investing in Cronos Group as our exclusive partner in the emerging global cannabis category represents an exciting new growth opportunity for Altria,” Altria Chairman and CEO Howard Willard said in a statement.
 “We believe that Cronos Group’s excellent management team has built capabilities necessary to compete globally, and we look forward to helping Cronos Group realize its significant growth potential.”

 Altria stock had fallen 25 percent so far, this year — however, following its cannabis announcement, the major tobacco firm’s shares saw a 2 percent rise in early trading on Friday.
 Meanwhile, Cronos shares had soared some 30 percent.